AU-BCE-EE/STM-applications/README.md

 # STM-application
 Applications, examples, and parameters for STM, a simple heat transfer model for predicting the temperature of stored animal slurry or similar materials.
 See [the STM repo](https://github.com/sashahafner/STM) for source code, executables, and more info on the model/program itself.

-A paper describing the model and command-line software program was just accepted for publication in SoftwareX--check back soon for a link.
+The following open-access paper describes the model and command-line STM program:

+Hafner, S.D., Mjöfors, K., 2023.
+STM: A software tool for predicting daily temperature in stored animal slurry.
+SoftwareX 22, 101354. <https://doi.org/10.1016/j.softx.2023.101354>

 # Maintainer and contributors
 Sasha D. Hafner developed and maintains this repo.